ntustison/ANTsRNetExamples/README.md

 * ResNet and AlexNet use lambda layers so those models aren't writeable to file (h5 format).
 So we need to redo to rewrite to json or something else.
 At least I think that's the problem.
 * Perhaps should change repo to _ANTsRNet_ --- ask Brian and Nick.
 * Fix examples in the image classification examples.
 Currently we simply have the u-net example.
+* Need to go through and make sure that the 'tf' vs. 'th' ordering is accounted for.
+Currently, tensorflow is assumed.
+Should work with theano but need to check this.